-The proposed General Plan Amendment and Rezone is consistent with previously approved plans, as well as current planning efforts.
-The City has actively pursued policies that support infill, mixeduse development and has incorporated these policies into community plans like the Alisal Vibrancy Plan, as well as citywide plans like the Economic Development Element and the forthcoming Active Transportation Plan.
-Furthermore, regional planning efforts by Monterey-Salinas Transit (MST) and the Association of Monterey Bay Area Governments (AMBAG) promote sustainable, transit-oriented development that would be facilitated under the proposed General Plan Amendment and Rezone.
-The Proposed General Plan Amendment and Rezone is also consistent with the City's Draft 2023-2031 Housing Element that is scheduled for adoption in December 2023, as well as the Draft Place Types that are being proposed as part of the Visión Salinas 2040 General Plan Update.
+The proposed General Plan Amendment and Rezoning is consistent with previously approved plans, as well as current planning efforts.
+The City has actively pursued policies that support infill mixed use development and incorporated these policies into community plans like the Alisal Vibrancy Plan, as well as Citywide plans like the Economic Development Element and the forthcoming Active Transportation Plan.
+Furthermore, regional planning efforts by Monterey-Salinas Transit (MST) and the Association of Monterey Bay Area Governments (AMBAG) promote sustainable, transit-oriented development like the proposed General Plan Amendment and Rezoning.
+The Proposed General Plan Amendment and Rezoning is also consistent with the City's Draft 2023-2031 Housing Element that is scheduled for adoption in December, as well as the Draft Place Types that are being proposed as part of the Visión Salinas 2040 General Plan Update.